MoeNeuron/DB-stations-auto-completion-service-api/README.md

 ## Technologies Used

-- Node.js: The application is built using Node.js, a powerful JavaScript runtime environment.
+- `Node.js`: The application is built using Node.js, a powerful JavaScript runtime environment.
-- Express.js: Express.js is used as the web framework for handling HTTP requests and responses.
+- `Express.js`: Express.js is used as the web framework for handling HTTP requests and responses.
-- TypeScript: The application is written in TypeScript, providing static typing and improved maintainability.
+- `TypeScript`: The application is written in TypeScript, providing static typing and improved maintainability.
-- Trie data structure: The Trie data structure is used to efficiently store and search for station names.
+- `Trie data structure`: The Trie data structure is used to efficiently store and search for station names.
-- Dependency Injection: The application uses the dependency injection pattern, allowing for modular and testable code.
+- Other Modular architectures/patterns: `MVC` and `Dependency Injection`.
+-
 ## Getting Started

 To build, test, and run the application, follow these steps: